For a limited time only, get a discount on the Juul when clicking on this link.

 While advanced vape nerds may turn up their noses whenever they see someone puffing away on a cig-a-like, it’s undeniable that these devices serve an important purpose in helping people to transition away from smoking cigarettes.
 Cig-a-likes are a huge business for Big Tobacco, and it’s clear that they bring in massive profits.
 But they have a major problem.
 To put it bluntly, most of them fucking suck.

 Enter the Juul.
-The Juul is a cig-a-like that has been created by Pax Labs, the company that is most famous for producing state-of-the-art loose leaf vaporizers.
-Right out of the box you can tell that Pax Labs brought the same expertise and attention to detail that they honed with their loose leaf vapes to the cig-a-like market.
+The Juul is a cig-a-like that was originally created by Pax Labs (now known as Juul Labs), the company that is most famous for producing state-of-the-art loose leaf vaporizers.
+Right out of the box you can tell that they brought the same expertise and attention to detail that they honed with their loose leaf vapes to the cig-a-like market.
 While it is an amazing vape, is it really the “first great e-cig” as Wired claimed in a recent article?
 Let’s find out.

 The stunning design of the Juul is clearly one of it’s major strengths.
 The straight lines and futuristic flat appearance make this thing look more like a thumb drive than an e-cig.
 The construction on the e-cig itself feels incredibly solid, and the small size and flat design make it perfect for sliding into your pocket for vaping on the go.